About Work Opportunities Training@ POIC: Programs, Resources, ETC..

-Together, POIC + RAHS offers comprehensive educational, workforce development, and family services that effectively meet the needs of communities of color and those living in poverty.
+Together, POIC + RAHS offers comprehensive educational, workforce development, and family services that effectively meet the needs of underserved communities of color and those living in poverty.

 In 2002, POIC began contracting with Worksystems, Inc. which invests in organizations that help young people become college and career ready.

 If you are an employer/ business interested in hosting a POIC+RAHS youth intern, or if you are a youth interested in becoming an intern, please fill out one of our Internship Program forms and our Internship Facilitator will contact you.